-Like ULONA, RULONA includes a uniformity provision (Section 30).
-RULONA also adds a provision specifying RULONA's interaction with the Electronic Signatures in Global and National Commerce Act (Section 31).
+Like ULONA, RULONA would include a uniformity provision (Section 30).
+RULONA also would add a provision specifying RULONA's interaction with the Electronic Signatures in Global and National Commerce Act (Section 31).

 Updates to Other Areas of Statute (Sections 31-40)